|Feature Article - March 2006|

 Engineers are interested in complexity because the more complex a system is, the greater the chance that something will go wrong with it.
 Software engineers use McCabe (or possibly one of several other algorithms) to measure the overall complexity of a computer program, as well as the complexity of portions of the program.
 Some software development organizations have a rule that if the complexity of a computer program exceeds a certain McCabe value, the program must be simplified.

 Roche Applied Science publishes a huge two-part chart called Metabolic Pathways 4.
 Part 1 is 54 inches by 38 inches.
 Part 2 is only 44 inches by 38 inches.
 It is packed with fine lines and very fine print showing metabolic reactions in living things.
-Part 1 is shown at the left.
+Part 1 is shown below.

 Of course, to get it on the page it has to be reduced so much that you can’t read it, but you can get an idea of how complex it is.